VictorVasiesiu/IGGP-Parsing-For-Popper/README.md

 # IGGP-Parsing-For-Popper

-Modify runner.py to choose which games to parse.
+Modify line 7 in runner.py to choose which games to parse.